Home

 Yes and if you are not a total selfish unresponsible leech on your community, than pay your taxes.
 Whether we are overtaxed or not, it does go towards some benefits that you are probally currently leeching off of.If you dont like the country you are living in, enough that you are going to drop your citizenship, then you should LEAVE!
 There are plenty of other places you could go, you can probally have a better time at playing online poker there anyway.

 It's simple.
-If you are serious about playing poker to make a living and not paying anyone a cent of it, give up US citizenship for starters.A good guide for become tax-free is here:[url]http://www.sovereignlife.com/essays/27-09-04.htmlOnly[/url] do it if you are serious about this and/or if you really disagree with a certain country's ethics, systems, etc as I do.
+If you are serious about playing poker to make a living and not paying anyone a cent of it, give up US citizenship for starters.A good guide for become tax-free is here:[url]http://www.sovereignlife.com/essays/27-09-04.html[/url].
+Only do it if you are serious about this and/or if you really disagree with a certain country's ethics, systems, etc as I do.

 how can the irs get involved with my winnings on ultimate bet? what is the best way to keep track of my losses and winnings?
-Aug 28, 2005 - simple from -:

 I play poker on partypoker.com and i play at casinos and I play amongst friends.
 The withdrawals from my partypoker account to my bank account exceeds thatt of $40k last year so I was wondering what happens if I don't report taxes?